Liverpool tactics: Divock Origi answers Jurgen Klopp's call to untangle Reds attack - Tactical lessons from the Premier League weekend | Goal.com

 Directly dribbling at the opposition and looking for quick forward passes on the counterattack, Everton played with the bravery and confidence that defined Silva’s tactics during successful periods at Hull City and Watford.

-Sigurdsson has struggled to assert himself in open play this season but his movement in the number 10 space was impressive here, receiving assertive line-breaking passes from Fabian Delph and linking neatly with Iwobi and Richarlison as they cut inside.
+Sigurdsson has struggled to assert himself in open play this season but his movement in the No.10 space was impressive here, receiving assertive line-breaking passes from Fabian Delph and linking neatly with Iwobi and Richarlison as they cut inside.

 PIC: Sigurdsson touches vs Man City